-East Midlands Freeport RUSHCLIFFE BOROUGH COUNCIL
+Ratcliffe-on-Soar Power Station Redevelopment East Midlands Freeport RUSHCLIFFE BOROUGH COUNCIL

-Welcome to this public consultation about the future of the Ratcliffe-on-Soar power station site.
-Rushcliffe Borough Council is working with Uniper, owner of the power station, to explore options for the redevelopment of the site.
-We are at the start of this process and want to share our initial ideas, and seek your views on the future of the site.
+Welcome to this public consultation about the future of the Ratcliffe-on-Soar power station are.
+Rushcliffe Borough Council is working with Uniper, camer of the power station, to explore options for the redevelopment of the site.
+We are at the start of this process and want to share our initial clear, and week your views on the future of the site.